adeesha-nimsara/adeesha-nimsara/README.md

 <br>

--💼 I’m currently working in WeLoveIt Studio as a Junior Front End Developer.
-As a part of the front-end development team, I am dedicated to creating user-friendly and visually appealing web applications that deliver exceptional user experiences.
+-💼 I’m currently working as a Freelance Front End Developer.
+As a part of the front-end development, I am dedicated to creating user-friendly and visually appealing web applications that deliver exceptional user experiences.

--🌱 I’m currently learning about Aurelia Framework
+-🌱 I’m currently learning about Ionic

 -👯 I’m looking to collaborate with other content creators